Greenbush Historic Preservation Trust

 About the Trust

-The $1.35 million Greenbush Historic Preservation Trust is the result of a negotiation between the Town and the MBTA.
-The purpose of the trust is to offset any negative impacts caused by the Greenbush Commuter Rail line on the Town’s historic resources and unique character.
+The $1.35 million Greenbush Historic Preservation Trust is the result of a negotiation between the Town of Hingham and the MBTA.
+The purpose of the trust is to offset any negative impacts on the Town’s historic resources and unique character resulting from the Greenbush Commuter Rail line.
 The trust fund is administered by the Town Treasurer in consultation with the Historical Commission.

 The Historical Commission awards a maximum total of $100,000 annually.
 Funds from the trust may be used for building, structure or landscape preservation, stabilization, protection, rehabilitation, and restoration; for physical improvements to public spaces; or to comply with the Americans with Disabilities Act and other federal, state or local building or access codes.
-Eligible Applicants include the Town, individual property owners, and non-profit organizations that own or lease an historic resource.
-Projects must be undertaken on properties located in the historic districts abutting the Greenbush Right of Way.
+Eligible Applicants include individual property owners and non-profit organizations that own or lease an historic resource, including the Town.
+Projects must be undertaken on properties located in the historic districts that abut the Greenbush Right of Way.
 Routine maintenance projects are not eligible.
-More detailed information is contained in the Guide and Application documents (see below).
+More detailed information is contained in the Guide and Application documents available on the Historical Commission page on the Town of Hingham website, or from the Historical Commission office at Town Hall.

 Application Process

-1. Contact the Historical Commission Administrator Andrea Young to ensure that your project meets eligibility requirements.
-Email: younga@hingham-ma.gov
+1. Contact the Historical Commission Administrator Heidi Gaul to ensure that your project meets eligibility requirements.
+Email: Gaulh@hingham-ma.gov

 2. Read the Greenbush Historic Preservation Trust Guide and complete the Application.
 Attach all necessary documentation such as photographs, project estimates, and other applicable information.
-Nine (9) copies of the application package are required.
+One hard copy and one electronic copy of the application package are required.

 Please Note:

 • Grants from the Trust are REIMBURSEMENT grants.
-Paid invoices must accompany requests for reimbursement after the project has been completed.
+After a project has been completed, applicants must submit paid invoices when requesting reimbursement.

-• The Isaac Lane House on North Street, a private residence – antique window restoration;
+• The Isaac Lane House, North Street, a private residence – Restore historic windows

-• St. Paul Church – handicapped-accessible ramp restoration;
+• St. Paul Church – North Street - Restore handicap accessible ramp

-• Hingham Cemetery Corporation – bronze identification plaques at the entrances noting that the cemetery is on the National Register of Historic Places;
+• Hingham Cemetery Corporation – Fund purchase of bronze plaques to be placed at the entrances noting that the cemetery is on the National Register of Historic Places

 History of Greenbush Preservation Funds